 Becoming an Optician in Delaware

-As an optician in Delaware you will work closely with customers to help select, fit, measure and adapt eyeglass frames and contact lenses based on any prescriptions or specifications provided by the doctor.
-Because a large portion of the job is customer service, licensed opticians usually are naturally outgoing individuals who enjoy helping others, especially when it comes to making the ideal decision regarding their eyewear for eye health, vision and, of course, style.
-Opticians can be found working in hospitals, private optometry and ophthalmic practices, vision care chains and clinics.[En Español]
+As an optician in Delaware, you will work closely with customers to help select, fit, measure, and adapt eyeglass frames and contact lenses based on any prescriptions or specifications provided by the doctor.
+Because a large portion of the job is customer service, licensed opticians usually are naturally outgoing individuals who enjoy helping others, especially when it comes to making the ideal decision regarding their eyewear for eye health, vision, and, of course, style.
+Dispensing opticians can be found working in hospitals, private optometry, ophthalmic practices, vision care chains, and clinics.[En Español]

 Licensing for Opticians in Delaware

-According to the Bureau of Labor Statistics (BLS), there were about 390 people employed as Opticians in Delaware in 2017.
-Additionally, there were 190 people working as ophthalmic medical technicians and approximately 100 optometrists working in the same year.
-The BLS predicts that jobs for licensed opticians in Delaware will will grow considerably, up to 23.7 percent to 2024.
+According to the Bureau of Labor Statistics (BLS), there were about 360 people employed as Opticians in Delaware in 2020.
+Additionally, 240 people were working as ophthalmic medical technicians, and approximately 100 optometrists working in the same year.
+The BLS predicts that jobs for licensed opticians in Delaware will grow considerably, up to 17 percent by 2030.

 Salaries in Delaware by Occupation